Ford Expedition Insurance Rates

 Rates are averaged for all Ford Expedition models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for Cheaper Ford Expedition Insurance
+How to Buy the Cheapest Ford Expedition Insurance

-- Policyholders who purchase more liability coverage will pay about $390 annually to raise from a low limit to a 250/500 level
+- Consumers who require higher levels of liability will pay an extra $390 annually to increase from a minimum limit to higher 250/500 limits

 Now that you have a better understanding of how an individual driver’s rates are determined, the next step is to compare Ford Expedition insurance rates from multiple providers.
 When you’re ready, feel encouraged to use our free quote tool below.